khaors/geocompr/main.md

 ## Exercises
 <!-- vector exercises -->
+1. It was established in section \@ref(spatial-vec) that Canterbury was the region of New Zealand containing most of 100 highest points in the country.
+How many high points does it contain?

 <!-- Raster exercises-->
 1. Use `data(dem, package = "RQGIS")`, and reclassify the elevation in three classes: low, middle and high.
 Secondly, compute the NDVI (`data(ndvi, package = "RQGIS")`) and the mean elevation for each altitudinal class.